SPART

-Spartin is a protein that in humans is encoded by the SPG20 gene.
+Spartin is a protein that in humans is encoded by the SPART gene (previously SPG20).

 This gene encodes a protein that contains a MIT (Microtubule Interacting and Trafficking molecule) domain.
 This protein may be involved in endosomal trafficking, microtubule dynamics, or both functions.
 Spartin loss has been associated to mitochondrial dysfunction, impaired complex I activity and altered pyruvate metabolism.
 Frameshift mutations associated with this gene cause autosomal recessive spastic paraplegia 20 (Troyer syndrome).

 Troyer syndrome (SPG20) is a complicated type of hereditary spastic paraplegias (HSPs).
 HSP is a category of neurological disorder characterized by spasticity and muscle weakness in the lower limbs.

 Background

 The original description of this gene mutation and associated symptoms were described in 1967.
 This mutation is commonly found in high frequency with the Amish population.
 Newer studies have found that the mutation is not isolated to the Amish population, but also resides in the Omani population.

 Presentation

 This syndrome is not only characterized by spasticity and weakness in the lower limbs, but also with dysarthria, mental retardation or mild developmental delay, and muscle wasting or muscle atrophy.